-3514 Grades 9 5 pds/week/all year 1 credit
+3514 Grades 9 1 credit

 The content of this course will parallel that of Environmental Science (3513) but is taught at a more rigorous level with higher expectations of students.
 As part of the course, students will investigate local, regional, and global environmental issues and develop action plans to address these issues.